sethsandaru/pheasant/README.md

 Pheasant comes with 2 parts:
 - API (this repo)
-- Frontend (Check: pheasant-vue)
+- Frontend (on paper/head)
-  - (WIP) still thinking in the middle of Svelte and Vue 🤔
+  - (WIP) still thinking in the middle of Svelte and Vue 🤔 Will make a decision after finished v0.0.1.

 Pheasant is an open-source project and planned to deploy on CLOUD with 100% FREE usage.
 But if you don't want PheasantCloud keeping your data, feel free to clone and deploy for your own usage privately.